 On the morning of day 5 I didn’t rinse them, because you need to dry them out for storage.
-I spread them on a plate and put them in my conservatory and it took about an hour for them to dry, and I flipped them halfway.
+I spread them on a plate and put them in my conservatory to dry.
+This process took about an hour, and I flipped them halfway.

-Before you eat them you need to remove the little seed shells, unless you’re particularly anal you won’t get every last seed but a good method is putting them in a bowl of water and giving them a little swirl because the seeds float to the top and you can fish them out.
+Before you eat them you need to remove the little seed shells and unless you’re particularly anal you won’t get every last seed.
+A good method is putting them in a bowl of water and giving them a little swirl because the seeds float to the top and you can fish them out.

 This was super messy the first time round and I tried to dry them out again after separating the seed shells which was a real pain.
 My strategy now as a fully fledged expert is to put one portion in a bowl of hot water and separate them just before I plan to eat them.
 The research says you can triple the bio-availability by heating them for 10 minutes at 60-70 degrees Celsius, meaning your body absorbs the sulforaphane more easily.